Kabul bombing: Anger as city buries dead after huge suicide blast

 Afghanistan: Four things to know after the Kabul attack

-The Taliban has denied responsibility for the blast, and ISIS has remained silent on the issue.

-The Haqqani Network has not responded to the accusation from Afghanistan's intelligence service nor claimed responsibility for the attack.

-CNN Security Analyst Rick Francona said it was "not surprising" that the network was being blamed, having previously demonstrated its ability to carry out attacks of similar scale.
+CNN Security Analyst Rick Francona said it was "not surprising" that the Haqqani Network was being blamed, having previously demonstrated its ability to carry out attacks of similar scale.

 "What is surprising is the ability to get this far into a secured area.
 They didn't quite reach the gates of the green zone, but they got very close," said Francona.